trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --miner.blockGasLimit="0x87369400"
     ```

-Set the block gas limit in WEI.
+The block gas limit in WEI.

 The default is `0x1c9c380` (30 million WEI).